Turn a regular planter into a farmhouse-glam wall planter with this DIY project! This DIY wooden wall planter is modern and stylish.

-You know the drill… stain – wipe – dry and repeat for second coat.
+You know the drill… stain – wipe off the excess – dry and repeat for a second coat.

 The bad blogger in me forgot to photograph the board with all the tape so I added in a faux stripe to give you an idea.
 Now the boards are ready for paint!

-Ensure your tape has a nice seal to the wood before you paint to avoid sealing through.
+Ensure your tape has a nice seal to the wood before you paint to avoid it bleeding through.